-There are areas of the law which do not fall neatly under the category of "criminal defense" or "family law," but which are often necessary when one is experiencing criminal or family law issues.
+There are areas of the law that do not fall neatly under the category of “criminal defense” or “family law,” but which are often necessary when one is experiencing criminal or family law issues.

 Deal Law Firm offers legal assistance to clients who are facing: